jmetev1/petroTwitter/reading/index.md

 ### Implement Simple Search

 Incorporate the `search` component into the application.
-Searching will execute when the user clicks on the search button icon.
+After completing this step, the app will be capable of accepting a phrase in the input field and when the user clicks on the search button, the various components will update appropriately with the results obtianed from the YouTube API.

 - [ ] Implement the `search` directive, making use of the YouTube service you just created.
 - [ ] Devise a way to `app` to receive the result of performing a search operation whenever a user clicks on the button.
 Update all other views as a result of this operation.

 ### Initialize the app with live data

+The last step will be to replace your mocked data with live data.
+To do this, the app should initialize itself by executing a "default" search and populating its components with the results of this search.

 Before integrating live data, you should take a minute to appreciate how far you got with the `exampleVideoData`.
 Now you can tackle the complexity of starting to use actual data in isolation, and assuming the shape of the live data is the same as the data you mocked out, everything will continue working.
-If you made your helper correctly, this following section should be simple.
+If you made your helper correctly, this following section can be completed rather quickly.

 - [ ] As you've done with other modules, make `youTube` available for consumption by your `app` component
 - [ ] Replace `exampleVideoData` during the initialization of `app` with empty initial values, appropriate to the type of values it is expecting